Protecting your gains in stocks and Options trading is a very powerful technique.

 In either case, the concept is fairly straightforward.

-Trailing Stop % vs. Trailing Stop $
+ETRADE Trailing Stop Percentage vs. ETRADE Trailing Stop $

 Remember that the Trailing Trigger is dynamic which means that it is updated as the price changes.